7 tricks to turn your tub into an amazing walk in shower

 Do the tile grout joints of your existing tub infuriate you?
 Are you so tired of continually cleaning these joints you want to scream?
 If your Mom ever said “I’ve had it up to here” (note – I’m not sure where “here” ever meant – sorry Mom) you may know this feeling with the tile surrounding your tub.
 When you’re doing a tub to shower conversion this is your chance to stop the madness of maintaining tile grout joints.

 The options in slick shower surround panels is exploding.
-There are PVC walls panels, solid surface units and sleek high gloss contemporary walls.
+There are laminated wall panels, decorative PVC systems, solid surface units and sleek high gloss contemporary walls.
 Don’t “take the easy way out” and allow your remodeler to force you to install tile walls (because that’s the way he always does it).
 Take back your life.
 Take back your time.
 Ditch tile walls for wall panels and eliminate this one nasty task (cleaning tile grout joints) from your life.
+You can even get waterproof wall panels which feel like tile – but with no grout joint to clean!
+You can use these shower panels for single family rentals, vacation homes or even as bathtub panels for an apartment renovation.

 Trick #7 – There’s nothing wrong with some shower “bling” – expressing your unique style